 • Read our Garmin Fenix 6 Pro review

-Garmin took a leap and set out to improve their already excellent Garmin Fenix 5 range.
-The Garmin Fenix 6 Series has improved on battery life, screen size and resolution, memory capacity as well as includes features like PacePro and Body Battery.
+Garmin leapt and set out to improve their already excellent Garmin Fenix 5 range.
+The Garmin Fenix 6 Series has improved battery life, screen size and resolution, memory capacity, and features like PacePro and Body Battery.
 You will need to pay top dollars for all these features, though.
 Lucky for you, if there will be a special offer on the Garmin Fenix 6, you will find it here.

 Garmin Fenix 6x Pro Solar: all the Fenix 6 has to offer plus even longer battery life